sofiiir/eds214-chemistry-of-stream-water-loquillo-mountains/README.md

-# Hurricane Effects on the Chemistry of Stream Water in the Loquillo Mountains Watershed, Puerto Rico
+# EDS-214: Workflows and Reproducibility Case Study- Hurricane Effects on the Chemistry of Stream Water in the Loquillo Mountains Watershed, Puerto Rico

 This repository includes the code used to replicate the analysis of nutrients present in four water sheds in the Loquillo Mountain Watershed.
 The final goal is to recreate a visual of the four watersheds nutrient levels depicting nutrient levels before and after 1989 Hurricane Hugo.